Welcome to the Rock & Mineral Society of Hawai‘i

 Lapidary classes are normally held on Thursday evenings from 6:00-8:00 pm (clean up at 7:45 p.m) and are open to all Rock & Mineral Society of Hawai’i members.
 Please attend a meeting to find out more and if the classes are being held (and how to find it).

 Lapidary for Non-members: The City and County of Honolulu, Parks and Recreation, offers a lapidary class for adults at Makiki District Park, three times a year: Spring, Summer, and Fall.
-Interested people need to sign up for this course with the C & C, Parks and Recreation or directly with Makiki District Park.
-Please don’t you “just show up”, since there is no guarantee that an instructor might be available to teach you.
+Interested people need to sign up for this course with the C&C Parks and Recreation or directly with Makiki District Park.
+Please don’t you “just show up“, since there is no guarantee that an instructor might be available to teach you.
+You are not covered by insurance is you did not sign up with Parks and Rec and we can not allow you to use the equipment.
 More